lljeannot/VR/README.md

 **This repository contains code and data presented in the article**:

-Keith, S.A., Jeannot, L.-L., McKinley, E., Fauville, G. & Woolsey, E.S.
+Authors (anonymized).
 Enhancing motivation to learn about the ocean through VR underwater field skills in a Higher Education setting.

 ## 1. How to download this project?